NICHD-BSPC/intro-rnaseq-hpc/lessons/AnnotationDbi_lesson.md

 # Explore the fields that can be used as keys
 keytypes(EnsDb.Hsapiens.v86)

+# Explore columns of data that can be used for other analyses
+columns(EnsDb.Hapiens.v86)
 ```

 Now we can return all gene IDs for our gene list: